Thick branes in Horndeski gravity: Equation for fluctuations

-However, we can note an interesting aspect of the coefficients (\ref{T13})-(\ref{T14}) is which the potential (\ref{T8}) can be falls off just slowly enough to rise a normalizable bound-state, i. e., $U(z)\sim z^{-2}$, includes the AdS scenario.
-For this we can consider $z\to\infty$, in this case the potential goes to zero at infinity.
-Thus, we have there is a continuum of scattering states $\psi_{m}(z)$ with eigenvalues $m^{2}\geq 0$.
-Besides, we have $dz=\sqrt{C}d\omega$, imply that $C(z)=1$ and $D(z)=1/z$ with $\omega=z$.
-Using this considerations, we have $U(\omega)=-1/(4\omega^{2})$, and the solutions for equation (\ref{T7}) is given by
+However, we can note an interesting aspect of the coefficients (\ref{T13})-(\ref{T14}) in which the potential (\ref{T8}) falls off just slowly enough, i.e., $U(z)\sim z^{-2}$, to rise a normalizable bound-state, that includes the AdS scenario.
+Thus, for $z\to\infty$ the potential goes to zero and provides a continuum of scattering states $\psi_{m}(z)$ with eigenvalues $m^{2}\geq 0$.
+In addition, since $dz=\sqrt{C}d\omega$, thus at this limit, we find $C(z)=1$ and $D(z)=1/z$ and as consequence $\omega=z$.
+Now, we have $U(\omega)=-1/(4\omega^{2})$, and the solutions for equation (\ref{T7}) are given by

-Following the procedure of \cite{csaki}, we can study the localization to de-localization that occurs for some critical value.
-In this case, to $m\omega>>1$, we have that the Bessel functions (\ref{T15}) become plane waves.
-However, the Bessel functions can be expanded in $m\omega$ to $m\omega<<1$ (but $k\omega>>1$) where $k$ is only a single dimensionful scale.
-Besides, in the region $\omega>>1/k$, we have $\psi_{0}(\omega)\sim\sqrt{\omega}$ with $A_{m}\sim 1$ and $B_{m}\sim m^{2}$.
-However, we need to normalize the wavefunction as a plane wave, for this, we must multiply it by an overall factor of $m^{-3/2}$.
-On the other hand, the value of the wavefunction at $\omega=0$ in order in $m$ is given by:
+Following the procedure of \cite{Csaki:2000fc,Bazeia:2003cv}, we can study the localization that occurs for some critical regions of the function argument.
+For example, for $m\omega>>1$, we have that the Bessel functions (\ref{T15}) become plane waves.
+On the other hand, the Bessel functions can be power-expanded in $m\omega$ for $m\omega<<1$.
+Now consider a dimensionful scale $k$ that satisfies $m<<k$, such that several regions, e.g., $\omega>>1/k$ and $m\omega<<1$ can be now studied.
+After imposing appropriate boundary conditions and normalization function procedure, we can estimate the coefficients $A_{m}$ and $B_{m}$ to obtain the wavefunction at $\omega=0$ given by

-where the factor $k$ is dictated by dimensional analysis, and $\psi^{2}(0)\sim (m/k)^{-3}$.
-In this case, we have that the corrections to the Newton's Law are given by:
+In this case, we have that the corrections to Newton's law are given by:

-where $\bar{C}$ is dimensionless number---and $k=H_0$ is somewhat related to the Hubble constant since confining gravity has connection with de Sitter space.
-In this scenario, we have that the potential has the correct 4D Newtonian $1/r$ scaling, and subsequently modified by the repulsion term.
-However, according to \cite{Dvali:2000hr} the repulsion term is associated to scalar extra, and in our case this term comes from scalar fields $\phi$ and $\chi$ in Horndeski gravity, where this is due the manifest ghost.
+where $\bar{C}$ is a dimensionless number.
+Since confining gravity has a connection with de Sitter space, one might be tempted to assume that $k$ is somewhat related to the Hubble constant, e.g., $k\sim H_0$.
+In this scenario, we have that the potential has the correct 4D Newtonian $1/r$ scaling but is subsequently modified by a repulsion term \cite{Dvali:2000hr}.